SUVENDUC789/IpTracker/README.md

 # IpTracker
-This code will save the ip address database of the visitor who requests this webpage and also the ip soho form fill up details database of the visitor who will fill up this form.
+This code will save the ip address database of the visitor who requests this webpage and also the ip  form fill up details database of the visitor who will fill up this form.